Show All Answers

 On occasion, the fire engine or ambulance will be driving with lights and sirens and then suddenly turn them off - perhaps only to turn into a shopping center parking lot or side street.
 Be assured that when this happens it means we have received information through our 911 dispatchers or another unit on the scene that the caller or incident is no longer a dire emergency.
 It is what we call "being cancelled".
 Any or all of the apparatus may continue to drive to the call or perhaps some will return to the fire station, but we do not do it just to get to the store faster!

-No, the Fire Department's apparatus does not have lights that emit a particular frequency of flashing light that activates a control on the traffic lights to cause them to change to green in the direction of travel.
+Yes, the Fire Department’s apparatus has that emit a particular frequency of flashing light that activates a control on some the traffic lights in town to cause them to change to green in the direction of travel.
 This is called an Opticom system.
-Some neighboring fire departments do have this type of system.
+Some neighboring fire departments also have this type of system.
 You may see them occasionally driving around checking them by driving through intersections with only one flashing white light.

 The difference between an Emergency Medical Technician (EMT) and a Paramedic is a significant amount of education.
 A Paramedic is an EMT, but goes through significantly more education and training and can provide a higher level of emergency care including invasive procedures, such as IV therapy and intubation.
 There are different levels of EMT training: EMT, Advanced EMT, and EMT Paramedic.
 Each level requires more training and education than the prior.
 The Town of Mansfield operates an EMT only ambulance service, with our Paramedics coming from Windham Hospital, as needed.